School of Education and Human Sciences Code

 - Review CAPC Operating Procedures every two years, if not more frequently, in consultation with the Administrative Council and faculty.

-- The Committee shall have authority to make decisions after careful and thorough consideration of proposals as outlined in Operating Procedures for the Curriculum and Academic Policies Committee and present its decisions to the Assembly.
-Assembly members shall have the right to request review of decisions of CAPC according to process outlined below.
+- The Committee shall have authority to make decisions after careful and thorough consideration of proposals as outlined in Operating Procedures for the Curriculum and Academic Policies Committee and present its decisions to the to the faculty and staff.
+Faculty and staff shall have the right to request review of decisions of CAPC according to process outlined below.

 - Membership